thoughtworks-hpc/cdcf/CONTRIBUTING.md

 changed and why.
 Follow these guidelines when writing one:

-1. The first line should be 50 characters or less and contain a short description of the change prefixed with the name of the changed subsystem (e.g. "net: add localAddress and localPort to Socket").
+1. The first line should be 50 characters or less and contain a short description of the change with the first letter capitalized.
 2. Keep the second line blank.
 3. Wrap all other lines at 72 columns.

 A good commit log looks like this:

 ```
-subsystem: explaining the commit in one line
+Explaining the commit in one line

 Body of commit message is a few lines of text, explaining things
 in more detail, possibly giving some background about the issue